 I’m massively into the concept of the freelance lifestyle.
 As I discussed in this previous article, the lifestyle is easily as important to me as the financial aspect of freelancing, which can be “up and down,” to say the least!

-This week has delivered loads of examples of how much I benefit from “being an entrepreneur” (shudder).
-Some of these are little things, like the fact I’ve been making fresh mid-morning smoothies in my own kitchen every day this week, or that I’m feeling inspired and motivated after being free to take a last minute trip a couple of weeks ago.
+When I first wrote this article, I came up with various ways in which I benefitted from “being an entrepreneur” (shudder).
+Some of them were little things, like the fact I was making fresh mid-morning smoothies in my own kitchen every day, or that I was feeling inspired and motivated after being free to take a last minute trip a couple of weeks previously.

-But others are far bigger things.
-My four-year-old son started school this week, and it was very important to me that my wife and I were able to take him and collect him together on his first day.
+But other examples are of far bigger things.
+When my four-year-old son started school, it was very important to me that my wife and I were able to take him and collect him together on his first day.
 After well over a decade of self-employment, the thought of having to get permission to do stuff like this just seems alien to me.
-Returning to the first point, I’ve also kicked off a new “mini-business” with my wife this week – something that was simply born out of an “off-the-cuff” idea.

 All in all, it’s often rather exciting, never dull, and you tend to look forward to starting work most mornings.